asprout/Boxhead/README.md

   - Participants asked to answer multiple choice questions based on given articles
   - HARD: the given article is more esoteric and uses more high-level vocabulary; 5 multiple-choice responses are given instead of 4.

+### Results
+We found that in the paired association task, participants in the experimental condition performed significantly better than participants in the control condition in both the easy and difficult tasks.
+We believe this is an exciting finding, as the presence of even simple domain-general social robots may be used to improve human performance, even in learning tasks.
+Refer to the materials in the Report folder for more details.

 ## Deliverables
 ### 10/12